TeknooSoftware/statesBundle/docs/install.md

 States library bootstrapping
 ---------------------------

-The states library need a bootloader to initialize the library :
+The states library need a specific bootstrapping to initialize the library :

-*   initialize an autoloader if no autoloader is available.
-*   initialize the DI Container to use with the library (default `States` use `Pimple`).
-*   instantiate the finder service to find and initialize all stated class's components (factory, proxy and states).
+This bootstrap file instantiate the library.

+*   Creates the service to build a new finder (object to locate files of each stated class).
-*   initialize the injection closure service
+*   Find the Composer instance
-*   instantiate the stated class loader to detect and load stated class.
+*   Instantiates a new loader instance with the composer instance.
-*   register the stated class loader in the php autoloader stack
+*   Registers the loader in the stack __autoload.

-An implementation of these operations is available in the file `/UniAlteri/States/bootstrap.php` provided by the library.

-This bundle implements its own bootstrap in the class `UniAlteriStatesBundle`.
-It is executed when the bundle is initialized by Symfony.
-The behavior of this implementation is like the default implementation, but the stated class loader is registered in the DI container of Symfony.

-The stated class loader is available under the key `unialteri.states.loader`.
+This bootstrapping is provided by `UniAlteri\Bundle\StatesBundle\Service\ComposerFinderService` to get the composer instance from PHP's API and Symfony' components and by `UniAlteri\Bundle\StatesBundle\Service\BootstrapService` to reproduce the behavior of the bootstrap implementation of the `States library` (Not called in this case).

+Theses components are implemented via the container and the service definition written in `src/Resources/config/services.yml`.

 Configure yours bundle
 ----------------------

-To work with the `States library`, you must register in the loader all namespace used to define your stated class.
-You can do this operation in your your Bundle class (aka `AcmeDemoBundle` for the bundle acme/demo) :

-If it is not already done, override the method `boot()`.
-Get the `States loader` from the Symfony container like this :
-`$loader = $this->container->get('unialteri.states.loader');`

-Register your stated class in the loader, like this :
-`$loader->registerNamespace('\\Acme\\DemoBundle\\Entity', __DIR__.DIRECTORY_SEPARATOR.'Entity');`
+With States 2.x and States Bundle, it is not mandatory to declare bundle namespace in the States library, The loader reuse now Composer, it's automatic.

+By default, the bundle use all components of the States library, but you can change some components :

+*  The factory repository to store all instances of loaded stated classes factories.
+It must implement the interface \ArrayInterface
+*  The loader of stated classes.
+It must implement the interface `UniAlteri\States\Loader\LoaderInterface`
+*  The finder, used by the loaded to explore stated classes.
+It must implement the interface `UniAlteri\States\Loader\FinderInterface`
+*  The function to call to register the loader in the `__autoload` stack.
+It must has the same signature has `spl_autoload_register`